NYCPlanning/db-template-repo/README.md

     - dcp_zoningmapindex

 ### Build Logic
-1. Load input datasets from DigitalOcean to SQL database
+1. Load input datasets from `edm-recipes` DigitalOcean bucket to a Postgres database
 2. ...
-3. Publish outputs to DigitalOcean in a versioned and, if appropriate, `latest` directory
+3. Publish outputs to `edm-publishing` DigitalOcean bucket in a versioned and, if appropriate, `latest` directory
 > The build process to create PLUTO+ on a monthly basis should be the same as the Zoning Tax Lot database build process, which involves opening issues to kick off builds.
 The goal will be to have the GIS team build PLUTO+ each month.
 The GIS team, who builds the Zoning Tax Lot database each month, likes this approach to building data products and finds it easy to use.

 > Logic to assign zoning information to a tax lot can be found in [this series of scripts](https://github.com/NYCPlanning/db-pluto/blob/main/pluto_build/02_build.sh#L68).